soheil-shafaee/weather/README.md

 ## Description

-The Weather App is a simple application built using PyQt5 and the OpenWeatherMap API to display weather information for a specified city.
+The Weather App is a simple application built using PyQt5 and the <a href="https://openweathermap.org/api">OpenWeatherMap API</a> to display weather information for a specified city.

 ## Features